Exhibitions at Montréal museums

 Underground Montreal

-Artists from around the world are showcased in the 17th edition of Montréal’s Art Souterrain festival during which the city’s famed Underground Pedestrian Network is transformed into a four-kilometre-long contemporary art gallery from March 15 to April 6.
+Artists from around the world are showcased in the 17th edition of Montréal’s Art Souterrain festival during which the city’s famed Underground Pedestrian Network is transformed into a four-kilometre-long contemporary art gallery runs to April 6.

 The Musée d'Art Contemporain (MAC) at Place Ville Marie

-All MAC contemporary art exhibitions are presented at the MAC’s temporary location in the Place Ville Marie shopping mall during the museum’s current $57-million renovation.
+The MAC presents contemporary art exhibitions at their temporary location in the Place Ville Marie shopping mall during the museum’s current $57-million renovation.
 The new MAC will open in 2028.

 Montréal today and yesterday

-The McCord presents the exhibition Inuit Universe about Manasie Akpaliapik, a contemporary artist from Ikpiarjuk (Arctic Bay) on Baffin Island, Nunavut (runs to March 9); and Costume Balls: Dressing Up History, 1870-1927, showcasing outfits worn on these occasions from the McCord Stewart Museum’s renowned Dress, Fashion, and Textiles collection (runs to August 17).
+The McCord Stewart also presents the exhibition Costume Balls: Dressing Up History, 1870-1927, showcasing outfits worn on these occasions from the McCord Stewart Museum’s renowned Dress, Fashion, and Textiles collection.
+Runs to August 17.

 Indigenous Voices of Today: Knowledge, Trauma, Resilience - Musée McCord Stewart